 The Mishelanu fellowship is a yearly fellowship designed especially for Israeli American students.
 It has 8 bi-monthly meetings led by the supervisor, in addition to 5-7 meetings per semester for the general Mishelanu group facilitated and led by the fellows as a part of their leadership program.
 The fellowship is built by units that will cover important components for Israeli-American students; Identity, Israel and leadership.
 In order to support students with their work in the larger Mishelanu group, during meetings, the sessions’ outlines will include practical skills content in addition to the unit content.

-For more information, email Leo, Israel Fellow, at lrezinsky
+For more information, email Danielle, Israel Fellow: dneubauer

 Hillel Kitchen Internship